sagemath/trac_to_gh/Issue 7783.md

 # Issue 7783: 3d graphics (viewed with jmol) do not work from the command line on OS X 10.6 sage-4.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7783

 Original creator: was